-As well developing knowledge and understanding of geographical concepts, each topic includes detailed case studies of a variety of places both in the UK and globally.
-These include studies of various coastlines, changing cities, Antarctica, tropical rainforests, agricultural systems, diseases and hazards including tropical storms and wildfires.
+As well as developing knowledge and understanding of geographical concepts, each topic includes detailed case studies of a variety of places both in the UK and globally.
+These include studies of various coastlines, changing cities, Antarctica, tropical rainforests, agricultural systems, multi-national companies, diseases and hazards including tropical storms and wildfires.

 Students will develop a variety of geographical skills, which will broaden and deepen existing knowledge and require a greater degree of independence.
-Fieldwork is an integral part of the course and there are also opportunities to develop further skills of analysis and evaluation.
+Fieldwork is an integral part of the course and there are also opportunities to develop further skills of analysis and evaluation, both in the local area and even to Iceland!

 There is an opportunity to select your own title to complete an individual fieldwork investigation (20% of marks).
+We also have visits from outside speakers, recent guest speakers have included a water charity and National Highways.